SNWCreations/Citizens2Legacy/README.md

 This is based on (my fork of) [GitPatcher](https://github.com/zml2008/gitpatcher), it makes us maintain the patches easier.
+_See my fork of it there: [Link](https://github.com/SNWCreations/gitpatcher)_

 ## Compiling

+Run `git submodule update --init` if you forget to add `--recurse-submodules` flag while cloning this repository, this make sure the upstream repository exists so the patch would be able to be applied.

 Run `gradlew applyPatches` to apply the patches to the upstream project.